ntrezowan/the-plain/_posts/2015-11-25-installing-owncloud-on-centos.md

 ```
 # printenv PATH
 ```
-The printenv PATH output is required to verify if php-fpm can have access to all the env[PATH].
-If "env[PATH]" and "printenv PATH" are different, then define those paths.
+The printenv PATH output is required to verify if php-fpm can have access to all the `env[PATH]`.
+If `env[PATH]` and `printenv PATH` are different, then define those paths.

 9. Create self-signed SSL certification with default configuration;
 ```